omerkalay/fenerbahce-fan-hub/README.md

 - SofaScore API has daily quota limits (mitigated by backend caching)
 - Backend cold starts on Render free tier (~30-60 seconds on first request)
 - Player photos depend on SofaScore availability
-- Notification reminders are stored in-memory (lost on backend restart)
+- Notification reminders are stored in-memory (lost on backend restart - acceptable for free tier)
+- Match data is fetched from cache (updated daily), so notifications use real-time data
-- For production, consider using a database (MongoDB, Redis) for reminder persistence
+- For production with 10K+ users, consider using Redis/MongoDB for reminder persistence

 ## Contributing